Day 1 Arrive Ho Chi Minh City

 Biking Distance: Approximately 18-25 miles / 30-40 km

 - 1 Breakfast, 1 Lunch, 1 Dinner

 Prepare a light backpack today for an overnight trekking adventure.
 Leave your luggage at your hotel and set out first to the Kon Tum market to do some shopping for supplies for the next two days.
 Learn how to bargain in Vietnamese like a local!
 After this head eastward towards to the Kon Ray area.
 At the Jo Long village called Kon Du you unload to start the trek.
 The Jo Long are a sub-group of the Bahnar.
 Admire their Rong House before taking off on foot to the base of the mountain.
 Enjoy a picnic lunch here before starting the ascent up the mountain through thick jungle.
 Towering trees, vines and ferns form spectacular scenery.
 Enjoy the serenity and sounds of the forest and take your time to stop regularly for photo opportunities.
 Before dark you arrive to a simple community cottage at a hunter's outpost where you overnight.
 Freshen up here while your guide prepares dinner.
-Assist him to learn some traditional highland cooking tips at the same time.
+Assist him to learn some traditional highland cooking tips, as well as hear the locals' stories.

 Trekking Distance: 7.5-8.5 miles / 12-14 km

 Elevation throughout trek: 2950 - 3940 ft / 900 - 1200 m